wblumberg/OE-Indices/README.md

 These two scripts interact with the SHARPpy libraries to generate convection indices with errorbars from OE-generated thermodynamic profiles.

+The branch named "samples" will actually output the entire distribution of convection indices.

 Currently these scripts do not support real-time use.
 They will not append to the files created.
 This will be done before PECAN, preferibly refined during the testing.